dnordstrom/polestar/README.md

 - **Syntax Highlighting**<br>1/8/2014 &middot; The CSS now includes stylish GitHub-style styling of code blocks&mdash;just [specify the language](https://help.github.com/articles/github-flavored-markdown#syntax-highlighting).
 - **GitHub Credentials**<br>1/8/2014 &middot; You may now *increase the GitHub API rate limit from 60 to 5000 requests* by specifying your credentials in "username" and "password" debug parameters (immensely useful during preview and development), as such: `example.com#!username=dnordstrom&password=whatever`
 - **Static Site and Feed Generator**<br>1/6/2014 &middot; An early alpha is available at `polestar/tools/polestar.static.js`.
 It's a quick and dirty Node.js-based command line tool I use to generate a feed.xml file and search engine indexable HTML versions of posts in a `/static` subdirectory of my site.
 It needs a gigantic drop of miserably heart-straining work before it's a beta.
+- **Dates in Permalinks**<br>1/6/2014 &middot; The permalinks plugin now looks for dates at the beginning of filenames (formatted as "2014-01-01", or without dashes).
+If a date is found, it's used instead of the hash mark in links.

 Featured Features
 -----------------